chung-leong/react-seq/examples/media-cap/README.md

     }
 ```

 The finally block is quite simple.
 It's there to perform final clean up.
-If a recorder is active, it's shutdown.
+If a recorder is active, it's shut down.
 If
 a media stream is open, it gets closed.
 We don't need to use `removeEventListener` here to remove the listeners we
 had installed earlier--our abort controller will do this for us.